 Managing Risks of Short High-Fat Diets

-Small changes in your fat intake can greatly lower risks of heart disease.
-It’s all about making smart, balanced choices.
+Small changes in your fat intake can significantly lower the risk of heart disease.
+It’s all about making intelligent, balanced choices.
 Don’t cut out fats completely.

 Tips for a Heart-Healthy Diet